microsoft/BotFramework-Composer/docs/concept-events-and-triggers-draft.md

 ![activity_event_handler](./media/events_triggers/activity_event_handler.png)

-### Handle custom events
+### Handle a custom event
-`Handle custom events` is a type of trigger to handle a custom event such as 'Emit a custom event' action.
+`Handle a custom event` is a type of trigger to handle a custom event such as 'Emit a custom event' action.
 Bots can emit user-defined events using the "Emit a custom event" action which will trigger this handler.

 ## Anatomy of an event handler